The role of executive director is one of the biggest and most challenging jobs anyone can ever love.

 The Executive Director’s Guide to Thriving as a Nonprofit Leader brings you a new perspective and new tools for leadership.

 This revised edition includes thoroughly updated information and new content.
-It covers topics on timely issues and practical strategies including: avoiding burnout, accountability, professional networking, financial literacy, measuring effectiveness, and much more.
+It covers timely issues and practical strategies including: avoiding burnout, accountability, professional networking, financial literacy, measuring effectiveness, and much more.

-Ideal for executive directors and board members, the book also includes new cases and stories from the field and practical tips sidebars.
+Ideal for executive directors and board members, this practical guide also includes new cases and stories from the field and insightful tips sidebars.

 Table of Contents